Navigating and searching by code in SourceCraft

 Note

-Currently, search for declarations and element usages is supported for Go, Java, JavaScript, and TypeScript.
+Currently, search for declarations and element locations is supported for Go, Java, JavaScript, TypeScript, C++, and Python.

 -